Pros and Cons of Reverse Mortgage

-They don’t have to be repaid until you no longer live in your home.
+They do not have to be repaid until you no longer live in your home.
 Additionally, while they increase in value over time due to interest and fees, you will never owe more than your home is worth.

 With HECMs, you will never be forced to move out of your home, even if you use all of your equity, as long as you can afford costs like property taxes, upkeep, and utilities.

 These protections make HECMs safer for homeowners.

 Keep in mind, though, there are still risks.
 Namely, since you have to repay your loan once you move, you will have less money to purchase a new home.
-If you use one that isn’t a HECM, you also risk losing your home or going into extreme debt.
+If you use one that is not a HECM, you also risk losing your home or going into extreme debt.